kiat/tx-soil-moisture/mnk_model_comparison/README.md

 # Soil Moisture Model Comparison Pipeline

-This repository contains a machine learning pipeline for comparing multiple forecasting models (CNN, LSTM, ARIMA, XGBoost) on soil moisture and related datasets.
+This repository contains a machine learning pipeline for comparing multiple forecasting models (CNN, LSTM, BiLSTM, ARIMA, ARIMAX, XGBoost) on soil moisture and related datasets.
 The pipeline supports hyperparameter tuning, feature selection, and evaluation across different forecast horizons and seasonal splits.
+There is also explicit control for inout features and other variables through config.py

 ---